Structure Learning for Directed Trees: Introduction

 Common structure learning methods using observational data are constraint-based \citep[e.g.,][]{pearl2009causality, spirtes2000causation}, score-based \citep[e.g.,][]{chickering2002optimal}, or a mix thereof \citep[e.g.,][]{nandy2018high}.
 Each of these approaches requires different assumptions to ensure identifiability of the causal structure and consistency of the approach.
 In structural causal models, one assumes that there are (causal) functions $f_1, \ldots, f_p$ such that for all

 for subsets $\PA i \subset \{1, ..., p\}$ and jointly independent noise variables $N=(N_1, ..., N_p)\sim P_N$ (see \Cref{def:StructuralCausalAdditiveTreeModel} for a precise definition including further restrictions).
 The causal graph is constructed as follows: for each variable $X_i$ one adds directed edges from its direct causes or parents $\PA i$ into $i$.
 For such models, system assumptions concerning the causal functions can make the causal graph identified from the observational distribution.
-Specific assumptions that guarantee identifiability of the causal graph have been studied for, e.g., linear Gaussian models with equal noise variance \citep{peters2014identifiability}, linear non-Gaussian models \citep{shimizu2006linear}, nonlinear additive noise models \citep{hoyer2008nonlinear,peters2014causal}, partially-linear additive Gaussian models \citep{rothenhausler2018causal} and discrete models \citep{Peters2011tpami}.
+Specific assumptions that guarantee identifiability of the causal graph have been studied for, e.g., linear additive Gaussian noise models with equal noise variance \citep{peters2014identifiability}, linear additive non-Gaussian noise models \citep{shimizu2006linear}, nonlinear additive noise models \citep{hoyer2008nonlinear,peters2014causal}, post-nonlinear additive noise models \citep{zhang2009}, partially-linear additive Gaussian noise models \citep{rothenhausler2018causal} and discrete models \citep{Peters2011tpami}.

 Score-based structure learning usually starts with a function $\ell$ assigning a population score to causal structures.
 Depending on the assumed model class, this function is minimized by the true structure.
 For example, when considering directed acylic graph (DAGs), the true causal DAG $\cG$ satisfy